RabbitStewDio/Steropes.UI/README.md

 Steropes-UI is available on NuGet.

-The NuGet packages are compiled against MonoGame 3.6, but do _not_ contain dependencies for the MonoGame, you will need to add a reference to MonoGame 3.6 to your projects in addition to Steropes-UI.
+The NuGet packages are compiled against MonoGame 3.6, but do _not_ contain dependencies for the MonoGame, you will need to add a reference to a version of MonoGame 3.6 to your projects in addition to Steropes-UI.

-The code compiles fine against MonoGame 3.5 if needed.

 Steropes-UI is split into a platform independend core library that only depends on the public Monogame API and a Windows library that contains additional, platform dependent